-(Re)approval may be granted for a shorter period, where there is a clear rationale such as the impact on the curriculum of the accreditation by a professional body that is due to take place in a shorter period of time.
+(Re)approval may be granted for a shorter period, where there is a clear rationale such as the impact on the curriculum of the accreditation by a professional body that is due to take place in a shorter time period.
 In such cases revalidation of the programme will be necessary before the end of the specified period.